Cayyus/Cayyus/README.md

 - Advanced Youtube/Reddit Downloader
 - Flight Tracker Discord Bot
 - QR Code Generator and Scanner
+- Image File Format that is efficient and small in size

 # What I am learning
 - Machine Learning and AI